mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 ```

 ###step 3 - Craeting sample
-First, Use createsamples.pl file (located in Final directory) to create `.vec` file for each image of dataset.
-The output of this command is a set of `.vec` files, a binary format which contains images. :
+First, use the createsamples.pl file (located in the Final directory) to create a `.vec` file for each dataset image.
+The output of this command is a set of `.vec` files, a binary format that contains images:
 ```bash
 perl createsamples.pl positives.txt negatives.txt ../samples 5000 "opencv_createsamples -bgcolor 0 -bgthresh 0 -maxxangle 1.1 -maxyangle 1.1 maxzangle 0.5 -maxidev 40 -w 40 -h 40"
 ```